How much weight will I lose?

 Not everyone loses the same amount

 These percentages are averages.
 In reality, people had very different outcomes.
-Here's what actually happened in three major clinical trials:
+Here is how results were spread across thousands of participants:

 Lost 20%+37%